Strategic decision advisory

 Educational decisions in Germany can shape a child’s future earlier than many families expect

-Families relocating to Germany are often faced with decisions about school type, language environment, and timing within the system, often within a relatively short period after arrival.
+Families navigating the German school system are often faced with decisions about school type, language environment, and timing within the system, often within a relatively short period, whether shortly after arrival or at key transition points later on.

 These decisions do not just determine where a child goes to school.
 They can influence how a child is assessed, which academic pathways remain open, and how easily future transitions are possible.